connell-class/revassessv2/Tier5.md

   - Push to personal branch and notify trainer to proceed to Tier 6.

 **Problem Set:**
-  - Create an HTML file which includes the Bootstrap CDN link and script tags, as well as a script tag that imports your own JavaScript file.
+  - Use the index HTML file and include the Bootstrap CDN link and script tags, as well as a script tag that imports the index.js file.
     - Value: 10 points